Table of Contents

 Common Red Spices and Their Uses

-- Chili Powder: A staple in Mexican cuisine, chili powder is made from ground dried chilies and often includes cumin, garlic, and oregano.
-It’s perfect for making salsas, chili con carne, and even spicy rubs for meats.
+- Chili Powder: A staple in Mexican cuisine, made from ground dried chilies often blended with cumin and garlic.
+Ideal for salsas, chili con carne, and meat rubs.

 Comparison Table of Red Spices